leilamar/Travel-Planner/README.md

 3. as a user, I can view all my planned trips
 4. as a user, I can view all my completed trips
 5. as a user, I can move a trip from planned to completed
+6. as a user, I can view my profile
+7. as a user, I can update my profile with a biography

 ## Research Topics